Available to buy from June 1st:

 I'll be linking to places where you can purchase the book from June 1st.
 In the meantime, please note; unfortunately, thanks to Brexit shenanigans, the paperback will not be available to Irish customers from Amazon.co.uk.
 They’ll have to go to Amazon.fr or Amazon.de.

 My name is Eoin Stephens.
-I’m a native of Galway in the west of Ireland but I’ve lived in Dublin for the past thirty years.
-I’m forty nine, married with two children, and I earn a living as a freelance graphic designer.
-I’ve been writing fiction for the past six years.
-I haven’t been published but, thanks to my self-employed status and the support of my wife, I’m able to write every day.
+I’m a native of Galway in the West of Ireland but I’ve lived in Dublin for the past thirty years.
+I’m married with two children, and I earn a living as a freelance graphic designer.
+I’ve been writing fiction for the past seven years.
+Thanks to my self-employed status and the support of my wife, I’m able to write every day.
 I’m finishing my third book right now and have plans for many more.
 As well as writing novels, I write and draw comic books.
 In 2023 I self-published my novel, Blood of the Wolf.